 === I N T R O D U C T I O N ===

 With the release

 of Dominaria, Commander deck brewing enthusiasts like me got a bunch of new legendary creatures to play with.
-Among them is a complete cycle of dual color uncommons, which tempted me to brew Pauper EDH decks for some (if not most) of the uncommon legendary creatures from Dominaria over the course of the weeks and months to follow.
+Among them is a complete cycle of dual color uncommons, which tempted me to brew Pauper EDH decks for some of the uncommon legendary creatures from Dominaria over the course of the weeks to follow.